Eurovision 2019: The map of confirmed participating countries so far

 An Australian participation in the next edition of Eurovision was confirmed just a couple of days before as all facts where indicatiing such development.
-As the national broadcaster, SBS, is an associated EBU member, its participation depends on an invitation by EBU and the hosting country to join next year’s event.
-However, SBS officials have already expressed their intention of broadcasting the contest as every year and we have no indications from no side that the invitation won’t take place and not secure the Aussies’ appearance in the contest for a fifth consecutive year.
+As the national broadcaster, SBS, is an associated EBU member, its participation each year depends on an invitation by EBU and the host country to join next year’s event.
+However, SBS officials had already expressed their intention of broadcasting the contest as every year and there were no indications from no side that the invitation won’t take place and not secure the Aussies’ appearance in the contest for a fifth consecutive year.
 Following this facts the Australian national broadcaster SBS not only confirmed Eurovision participation but will be holding a national selection to determine next Eurovision act.

 Australia was invited to join for the first time in Vienna back in 2015 and since then has achieved already 3 top 10 placings the four years of participation.

-As EBU deadline for preliminary applications is approaching more countries are expected progressively to confirm their participation.
-Latest countries to confirm their presence in Israel are Serbia, Lithuania, Denmark and with most remarkable that of Ireland’s.
-The initial voices rising within the country, calling for a boycott of the next edition of the contest coming from domestic groups of people and some political representatives didn’t seem strong enough to prevent the seven times winner Ireland from another ESC participation.
-The Irish broadcaster RTÉ has revealed their autumn and 2019 program schedule including in that the country’s participation in Eurovision 2019.
-Ireland’s participation will be the 53rd time since their debut in 1965.
+As EBU deadline for final confirmation is approaching more countries are expected progressively to confirm their participation.
+The confimation from Ireland certainly draw more attention.
+The initial voices rising within the country, calling for a boycott of the next edition of the contest , and coming mostly from groups of people and some political representatives , didn’t seem strong enough to prevent the seven times winner Ireland from another ESC participation.
+The Irish broadcaster RTÉ confirmed officially that Ireland will be for the 53rd time in Eurovision since their debut in 1965.

 THE OVERALL LIST OF PARTICIPATING COUNTRIES

-Taking in consideration all the above facts the number of countries that have officially confirmed participation in Eurovision 2019 remains at the number of 38 countries after Australia’s confirmation and Bulgaria’s withdrawal , while another a set of 4 countries have shown provisional interest but haven’t officially confirmed yet.
+Taking in consideration all the above facts the number of countries that have officially confirmed participation in Eurovision 2019 remains at the number of 38 countries after Australia’s confirmation and Bulgaria’s withdrawal , while another a set of 4 countries have shown provisional interest but haven’t officially confirmed yet through an official announcement.
 So the list so far has as following: